dpteam/twitch-plays/README.md

 Original code by [aidanrwt](https://github.com/aidanrwt).

-macOS/Linux/*NIX port merged from [ynohtna92's fork](https://github.com/ynohtna92/twitch-plays)
+macOS/Linux/*NIX port merged from [ynohtna92's fork](https://github.com/ynohtna92/twitch-plays).

 Under the MIT license.

 Requirements
 ============

-It is recommended to use [2.7.x releases](http://www.python.org/download/releases/2.7/) of Python.
+It is recommended to use the latest [2.7.x release](http://www.python.org/download/releases/2.7/) of Python.

-For Microsoft Windows, keystrokes are performed by utilising Windows API calls through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python for Windows installation.
+For Microsoft Windows, keystrokes are performed by using Windows API calls through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python installation.

 For macOS/Linux/*NIX installs, keystrokes are performed through xdotool/xautomation.
 Check your distro's repositories if it's available for install through your package manager.

 How To Run
 ============

 Rename `config/config_dist.py` to `config/config.py` and replace the default username/password values with your Twitch username and [OAuth token](http://www.twitchapps.com/tmi/).
-Feel free to modify button throttles there aswell.
+Feel free to modify button throttles there as well.

 In your Emulator, set the controls to the following keys: